Overview of Pancreatitis

 Pancreatitis occurs more often in adults who have a history of alcohol abuse and in patients who have gallbladder disease (e.g., gallstones).
 According to the National Institutes of Health (NIH), approximately 80,000 cases of acute pancreatitis occur each year in the United States and about 20% of these cases are severe and life threatening.

 Rates of recurrent attacks and chronic pancreatitis are difficult to determine.
-Approximately 70% of chronic cases in adults are related to alcohol abuse.
+Approximately 70 percent of chronic cases in adults are related to alcohol abuse.
 Chronic pancreatitis is more common between the ages of 30 and 40.

 Pancreatitis affects men more often than women and is more common in African Americans than in Caucasians.
 The condition is rare in children.